radish-es/casebook-property/content/problems/wowkwis.md

 ---
 title: Wowkwis
 short: Wowkwis
 class: problem
 description: A fox is hunted and eventually killed across several pieces of land.
 summary: This hypothetical problem involves several people who attempt to hunt and kill a fox (wowkwis, in Mi'kmaq).
 image: /imgs/fox.jpg
 imgcaption: Katerina Bartosova on Unsplash
 links:
   - url: content/cases/syliboy.md
     explanation: Today, unlike in 1928, the Mi'kmaw hunter's treaty rights to hunt are well-recognized by the courts.
 But what does the Syliboy case tell us about how the question of who 'owns' the fox might be resolved?
   - url: content/secondary/locke.md
     explanation: Starting from the premise that a wild animal is "unowned", what would Locke say is the basis for the hunter's claim that the fox is their property?
   - url: content/cases/clift.md
     explanation: What does the common law require the hunter to do to establish possession in the wowkwis?
 Do the judges in this case agree on the answer to this question?
   - url: content/cases/armorie.md
     explanation: There is more than one claim to property in the fox in our problem.
 How can the reasoning in this case help us to determine who has the better claim?
-published: true
+published: false
 ---
 West Eggleston is back in the news after the surprising events surrounding a fox hunt.